Economic and Political Overview

 Main Sectors of Industry

-The Bangladeshi economy relies on its enormous human resources, rich agricultural soils and abundant water resources.
-Agriculture represented 11.6% of GDP and employed 38% of the total workforce in 2022 (World Bank, 2023).
+The Bangladeshi economy relies on its enormous human resources, rich agricultural soils, and abundant water resources.
+Agriculture represents 11% of GDP and employs 35.3% of the total workforce (World Bank, latest data available).
 Main crops include rice, tea, jute, wheat, sugarcane, tobacco, spices, and fruits.
-Bangladesh is the world's fourth biggest rice producer, although shortages caused by natural disasters occasionally force the country to import rice.
+Bangladesh is the world's fourth-biggest rice producer, although shortages caused by natural disasters occasionally force the country to import rice.
+Jute, once the country's primary export crop, remains a significant contributor to the economy, although its importance has diminished over time.
+Cereal imports in Bangladesh are primarily wheat, which accounts for 80% of consumption, along with smaller amounts of rice and maize.
+For the 2024/25 marketing year, total cereal imports are forecast at 8.3 million tonnes, below average.
+Rice imports for 2025 are expected at 450,000 tonnes, wheat at 6.1 million tonnes, and maize at 2.1 million tonnes, driven by demand from livestock and fishing industries (FAO data).

 Breakdown of Economic Activity By Sector Agriculture Industry Services